dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 // to get firebasedb.fetchNotes etc...
 ```

+*Note: if the linter complains about using default just add the other functions you'll probably need here.
+Like `updateNote`, etc.

 ## Data Structure

 Firebase stores everything as JSON — in fact the whole thing can be thought of as a JSON tree.
-This works pretty well with how we've been thinking of our notes app data-structures.
+This works pretty well with how we've already been thinking of our notes app data-structures.
 Everything we needed we stored in a Map, which essentially is a javascript object called notes, with individual notes underneath it stored by key.
 We created our own key but now Firebase will just handle all the data storage for us.
 All we need to do is figure out how.

 Here's what our data might look like in firebase: